robertoentringer/zipack/README.md

 # Zipack

-A npm package to create a zip file from a chrome extension.
+A npm package to create a zip file from a chrome extension resource folder.

 Author: [Roberto Entringer](https://robertoentringer.com)
 License: MIT